-Electronics and Computer Engineering
+Overview of B. Tech Program in Electronics and Computer Engineering

-The Electronics and Computer Engineering (ECM) program is offered as part of the Electrical and Computer Engineering (ECE) Department at Mahindra University.
+The B. Tech in Electronics and Computer Engineering (ECM) program is a comprehensive four-year undergraduate degree that fosters a unique blend of skills in both electronics and computer science.
+It caters to students with a passion for understanding how hardware and software work together to create complex systems.
+The ECM program is offered as part of the Electrical and Computer Engineering (ECE) Department at Mahindra University.
 This is a four-year program that starts with strengthening their concepts in Physics, Chemistry, and Mathematics and introducing them to the basics of Electrical/Electronics engineering concepts in the first two semesters of study.
 Progressively, the students delve into the more complex subjects and learn with an emphasis on Electronics and Computer engineering.
 In addition to the core subjects, there will be electives that will be offered which allow students to get more in-depth insight into certain areas of the subject and develop further expertise.
 Many of the core subjects also have laboratories associated with them that will expose the students to practice what they learn in the classroom.